masteringmodernpayments/book/subscriptions.md

 end
 ```

 Note that this can get kind of complicated if invoice items can be charged at different rates.
-I would suggest creating an invoice item for every group of things that can be charged at the same rate.
+You can either add one `InvoiceItem` per indivicual charge, or you can add one `InvoiceItem` per item type with the amount set to `num_items * item amount`.

 ## Add-ons